On the Curvature of Regge Metrics: Introduction

 The 2-form $\Omega$ defined above is tensorial, but the 1-form $\omega$ is not.
 In fact, if we were to calculate out $\omega(v)$ where $v$ is a vertical vector, then we get the same as $\eta(v)$.
 This can also be expressed by the gauge transformation law: if $f: M \to \mathcal{F}_O(M)$ is an orthonormal frame and $h: M \to O(n)$ is a change of basis, then

 In other words, the Levi-Civita connection is not a tensor.

 \begin{remark} It must be noted that, in this section, we have treated $M$ as if there can exist a global frame $f: M \to \mathcal{F}_{GL}(M)$.
 In many cases, this is not possible.
-Manifolds that do support a global frame are called \emph{parallelizeable}.
-However, every point in a manifold is contained in a neighborhood which is parallelizeable.
-Since curvature is a local property, this means the parallelizeable case is really the most interesting.
-Parallelizeability is also different from being topologically trivial; for instance, all tori are parallelizeable, as are odd-dimensional spheres.\end{remark}
+Manifolds that do support a global frame are called \emph{parallelizable}.
+However, every point in a manifold is contained in a neighborhood which is parallelizable.
+Since curvature is a local property, this means the parallelizable case is really the most interesting.
+Parallelizability is also different from being topologically trivial; for instance, spheres of dimension $0$, $1$, $3$, and $7$ and products thereof are all parallelizable.\end{remark}